Giszta/photopage/README.md

 ![Mobile view](./readme/page_schema.png)

 ## To-do
-* Create thumbnail carousel for albums with more photos.
+* Create thumbnail carousel for albums with more photos;
-* Full window mode for slideshow.
+* Full window mode for slideshow;
-* Improve mobile view.
+* Improve mobile view;
-* Add shutterstock link and icon.
+* Add shutterstock link and icon;
-* Create admin panel to allow adding new albums and photos
+* Create admin panel to allow adding new albums and photos;
-* Anything my father comes up with ;)
+* Anything my father comes up with ;).

 ## Contact

-Created by <a href="https://www.linkedin.com/in/adam-giszter/" target="_blank">Adam Giszter</a> - feel free to contact me!
+Created by <a href="https://www.linkedin.com/in/adam-giszter/" target="_blank">Adam Giszter</a> - feel free to contact me!.